nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 ## Display customization

 {% protip title="Use the BranchUniversalObject if possible!" %}
-A number of these parameters can also be specified using the [BranchUniversalObject]({{base.url}}/getting-started/branch-universal-object).
+Most of these parameters can also be specified using the [BranchUniversalObject]({{base.url}}/getting-started/branch-universal-object).
 This is the preferred method, if available on your platform.
 {% endprotip %}

 ### Content indexing controls